-Removing the ventilation grate
+Removing the ventilation grills during maintenance or repair

-- Push the locks (3) as far up as they will go. - Carefully lift open the ventilation grill on the left-hand side. - Then pull the right-hand side out of the bracket.
+- Push the lock (3) as far down as it will go. - Carefully lift open the ventilation grill on the left-hand side. - Then pull the right-hand side out of the bracket.